Job Title: Social Care Worker

 Personal Competencies - to be assessed at interview

-* Excellent communication skills and ability to develop positive relationships
+* Excellent communication skills with proven ability to develop positive relationships.

-* Understanding of a human rights-based approach to supporting people with disabilities
+* Understanding of a human rights-based approach to supporting individuals with disabilities.

-* Track record in building social capital and achieving valued roles for people with intellectual disabilities
+* Track record in building social capital and achieving valued roles for individuals with intellectual disabilities.

-* Independent judgment and diplomacy in representing the organization.
+* Demonstrates tact and diplomacy in representing the organisation.

 Depending on the position, new hires may be required to complete a pre-employment medical examination to ensure workplace safety.
-All information submitted will be confidential and handled in accordance with our privacy statement.
+All information will be kept confidential and handled according to our privacy statement.

 Skills: